usnistgov/OSCAL/docs/content/learn/tutorials/general/metadata.md

 Field definitions:

 - [`title`](/reference/latest/complete/json-reference/#/catalog/metadata/title) (required) - A human-readable title for the document, expressed as [Markdown content](/reference/datatypes/#markup-line).
-- [`published`](/reference/latest/complete/json-reference/#/catalog/metadata/published) (optional) - The date and time that this document was originally published, expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
+- [`published`](/reference/latest/complete/json-reference/#/catalog/metadata/published) (optional) - The date and time that this document was originally published, expressed as a [datetime-with-timezone](/reference/datatypes/#datetime-with-timezone).
-- [`last-modified`](/reference/latest/complete/json-reference/#/catalog/metadata/last-modified) (required) - The date and time that this document instance was last modified, expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
+- [`last-modified`](/reference/latest/complete/json-reference/#/catalog/metadata/last-modified) (required) - The date and time that this document instance was last modified, expressed as a [datetime-with-timezone](/reference/datatypes/#datetime-with-timezone).
 If any part of the document is changed, this value should be updated to the current date and time.
-- [`version`](/reference/latest/complete/json-reference/#/catalog/metadata/version) (required) - A [simple String](/reference/datatypes/#string) that provides the version of the document instance.
+- [`version`](/reference/latest/complete/json-reference/#/catalog/metadata/version) (required) - A [string](/reference/datatypes/#string) that provides the version of the document instance.
 If any part of the document is changed, this version value should be incremented according to the versioning scheme used.
-- [`oscal-version`](/reference/latest/complete/json-reference/#/catalog/metadata/oscal-version) (required) - The version of OSCAL that this document instance was written against, expressed as a [simple String](/reference/datatypes/#string).
+- [`oscal-version`](/reference/latest/complete/json-reference/#/catalog/metadata/oscal-version) (required) - The version of OSCAL that this document instance is considered [valid](/concepts/validation/) against, expressed as a [string](/reference/datatypes/#string).
 - [`revisions`](/reference/latest/complete/json-reference/#/catalog/metadata/revisions) (optional) - A list of revisions providing a history of changes to the document.
 - [`document-ids`](/reference/latest/catalog/json-reference/#/catalog/metadata/document-id) (optional, zero to many) - A set of unique IDs that identifies a document, tying all separate instances of the document into a single document series.
-The `identifier` property
--  The `scheme` property defines the identification scheme used based on a URI associated with the scheme used to generate the ID.
+The `scheme` property defines the identification scheme used based on a URI associated with the scheme used to generate the ID.
 See the later [section](#using-the-document-id) for more information and usage guidance.
 - [`props`](/reference/latest/catalog/json-reference/#/catalog/metadata/props) (optional, zero to many) - Represents some arbitrary "property" of the document.
 This flexible element provides an extension point for adding additional metadata.
 See the later [section](#props) for more information and usage guidance.
 - [`links`](/reference/latest/catalog/json-reference/#/catalog/metadata/links) (optional, zero to many) - Provides a resolvable URI (the `href` property) to some resource.
-The purpose of the link is given with the `rel` attribute, and it's media type through the `media-type` property.
+The purpose of the link is given with the `rel` attribute, and its media type through the `media-type` property.
 See the later [section](#links) for more information and usage guidance.
 - [`roles`](/reference/latest/catalog/json-reference/#/catalog/metadata/roles) (optional, zero to many) - Defines a function or duty assumed or expected to be assumed by a party (i.e., person or organization) in a specific situation.
 - [`locations`](/reference/latest/catalog/json-reference/#/catalog/metadata/locations) (optional, zero to many) - A location, with associated metadata that can be referenced.
 - [`parties`](/reference/latest/catalog/json-reference/#/catalog/metadata/parties) (optional, zero to many) - A responsible entity which is either a person or an organization that can be referenced.